rmdlv/Langstone-V3/README.md

 - RPi5 to Touchscreen flat cable. (this will need to be purchased seperately as the cable supplied with the Touch Screen is not suitable)

-- Adalm Pluto SDR Module
+- Adalm Pluto or HackRF One SDR Modules.

 - USB Audio module.
 Connected to loudspeaker or headphones and microphone.